Let's skip the small talk...

 Do you have experience leading teams?

 I've had the luxury of working with really talented people.
-During my time at Booking, I worked on the Pricing track leading a team of 4 engineers.
-I then led a team of 4 designers across the track.
+During my time at Booking, I led a team of 4 designers across the pricing track.

 While at Hotjar, I led the Design System team.
 Helping to manage our backlog, sprint planning, and communication across the company.
 When I shifted more to product I had 3 designers (Staff, Senior, and Mid-level) who reported to me.